-This map of Hay Creek near Red Wing shows sections restored by Twin Cities Trout Unlimited (TCTU) volunteers since 2009; six miles in all.
+Our detailed fishing map of Hay Creek near Red Wing could help you do some prospecting.
+Twin Cities Trout Unlimited (TCTU) volunteers have restored six miles of the stream since 2009.

-After fishing, stop in at the Hay Creek Valley Campground Saloon and Cafe and buy a beer.
-They’ve been strong supporters of our chapter’s work.
+After fishing, stop at the Hay Creek Valley Campground Saloon and Café, for a burger and a beer.
+The owners have been strong supporters of our chapter’s work.

 Catch-and-release trout fishing is open year around in several state parks in southern Minnesota.